Transforming long-term care, during and beyond COVID-19

 Strengthening local and global partnerships

-In the past year, the Bruyère Research Institute formalized partnerships with Carleton University and Best Buy Health to focus on age-tech research initiatives.
-On a global front, the Bruyère Research Institute announced we would once again house the World Health Organization Collaborating Centre for Knowledge Translation and Health Technology Assessment for Health Equity, supporting multiple contributions to the UN Decade of Healthy Ageing goals.
+In the past year, the Bruyère Health Research Institute formalized partnerships with Carleton University and Best Buy Health to focus on age-tech research initiatives.
+On a global front, the Bruyère Health Research Institute announced we would once again house the World Health Organization Collaborating Centre for Knowledge Translation and Health Technology Assessment for Health Equity, supporting multiple contributions to the UN Decade of Healthy Ageing goals.